gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 ---
 title: 'Open-Source as a Bootstrapped Company – We Are Changing License'
 date: '2024-08-23'
-description: "Our story - what does it mean to be an open-source company for a small bootsrapped company like Gimlet.io."
+description: "Our story - open-source business models for a small bootsrapped company like Gimlet.io."
 ---

 Thanks for clicking.
 In this one I summarize what does it mean for a small bootstrapped company like Gimlet.io to have an open-source product.